blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

 ::

-	1. hash   (string, required) the hash of the block to mark as invalid
+	hash   (string, required) the hash of the block to mark as invalid

-Result:
+Response:

 ::